-Actively Manage Methane Emissions
+Actively Managed Methane Emissions

 Methane is more than twenty-five times as potent as carbon dioxide at trapping heat in the atmosphere, which makes it important to actively mitigate the highest sources of methane.
-Though methane is present in many sectors and throughout other sections of the action portfolio, methane is addressed separately here to emphasize potential to mitigate oil and gas infrastructure emissions through short-term action.
+Though methane is present in many sectors and throughout other sections, methane is addressed separately here to emphasize potential to mitigate oil and gas infrastructure emissions through short-term action.
 Increased resources for decommissioning legacy infrastructure paired with monitoring and regulation on oil and gas infrastructure are significant strategies required to manage methane emissions.

-- Strategy 7: Increase and mobilize resources for decommissioning legacy oil and gas infrastructure - Strategy 8: Monitor and regulate methane emissions
+- STRATEGY 7: Increase and mobilize resources for decommissioning legacy oil and gas infrastructure - STRATEGY 8: Monitor and regulate methane emissions